 - Lyocell is uncomplicated to wash and dye.
 The fiber warms almost as well as virgin wool and has a cooling effect like linen.
 Lyocell is also much more absorbent than cotton.

-In order to be processed in a similar way to wool, Lyocell is usually blended with cotton.
+To be processed similarly to wool, Lyocell is usually blended with cotton.

-It seems there are countless plants that can be used to make fibers suitable for knitting, crocheting, and other textile art.
+Countless plants can be used to make fibers suitable for knitting, crocheting, and other textile art.
 Here are some other honorable mentions:

 - Seaweed fibers seem like an odd choice when it comes to knitting as they’re made by combining dried, ground seaweed and cellulose fibers.
 Known for its health benefits, seaweed fibers are said to absorb and release moisture, keeping you warm in the winter and cool in the summer.